DaliaRefaat/Flight-Fare-Prediction/README.md

 what's included:
 1.Preprocessing and Analysis (EDA)
-2.Model Development + Saving it (We can load it with Azure ML) 3.GANs to generate new data
+2.Model Development + Saving it
+3.GANs to generate new data

 instructions for deployment: